 While pets bring unconditional love and joy to our lives, not having opposable thumbs can present some limitations.
 On March 3, National If Pets Had Thumbs Day, we are given the opportunity to imagine what life would be like if our fuzzy little friends had that extra digit.
 Would they use it for good or evil?
 Grab your pet and read on together!

-National If Pets Had Thumbs Day - History
+National If Pets Had Thumbs Day timeline

 Fluffy attempts selfie using imaginary thumb

 While we don't have documented proof, you've got to respect the effort.

 National If Pets Had Thumbs Day was conceived